CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 >>> generate_train('simple_dataset', 'perceptron')
 [0.0, 1.0, 1.0, 0.0], 1.0
 ```
-indicating that the predictions on the four points are 1, 1, 0, 0, and the accuracy is 1.0, since the model predicted the four of them correctly.
+indicating that the predictions on the four points are 0, 1, 1, 0, and the accuracy is 1.0, since the model predicted all four points correctly.

 ![](../../img/tutorials/ML_Function.png)